Revxrsal/Tuna-Bytes/README.md

 7. [**Example**: Mirroring a field or a method](https://github.com/ReflxctionDev/Tuna-Bytes/wiki/Mirroring)

 # Drawbacks
 Just like any other bytecode manipulation library, **manipulating a class after is has been loaded is not possible** without things like instrumentation, agents or such.
 Tuna-bytes assumes that any class it is about to modify has not been loaded, and will otherwise throw an exception.
-To suppress `Class XX has alreade beel loaded` exceptions, use `MixinsBootstrap.init(true)`
+To suppress `Class XX has already been loaded` exceptions, use `MixinsBootstrap.init(true)`